llvm/mlir-www/website/content/getting_started/Faq.md

 and presence of interfaces can be checked using `isa<>`.
 However, this similarity does not run deep, and was only added for practical ergonomic reasons.

+## How to convert a `memref` to a pointer?

+It is impossible in the general case.
+Structured memory reference (`memref`) type **is not (only) a pointer**.
+This type supports multi-dimensional indexing and customizable data layouts to support advanced yet analyzable addressing modes.
+Implementing address computation requires understanding the layout and storing additional information such as sizes and layout parameters that would be impossible with a plain, single-typed pointer to a contiguous block of data.
+Even the single-dimensional `memref<?xi8>` with the default layout is *not a pointer* as it must store at the very least the size of the data (think C++ `std::string` vs. C `NULL`-terminated `const char *`).

+It is, however, possible to define operations that create pointer-like types out of a `memref` as well as operations that, conversely, create `memref` out of pointers combined with additional information.
+Before implementing such operations, dialect authors are advised to carefully consider the implication of such operations on aliasing properties of the resulting IR.

+Interoperability with C is often cited to motivate an opaque cast from `memref`s to pointers.
+The [LLVM IR target](https://mlir.llvm.org/docs/TargetLLVMIR/#ranked-memref-types) provides an interface compatible with C for a well-defined subset of `memrefs` with [strided layout](https://mlir.llvm.org/docs/Dialects/Builtin/#strided-memref).
+At the function boundary, it even provides a minimalist support for passing memrefs as [bare pointers](https://mlir.llvm.org/docs/TargetLLVMIR/#bare-pointer-calling-convention-for-ranked-memref) provided their sizes are known statically and their layout is trivially identity.